-Ottawa is blessed with many green spaces and parkland surrounding our great city; Gatineau Park, the Greenbelt, Mere Blue Bog, the South March Highlands, to name a few.
-These green spaces, and those that depend on them, are at constant threat of development, overuse and climate change.
+Ottawa is blessed with many greenspaces within and surrounding our great city: Gatineau Park, the Greenbelt, the Mer Bleue Bog, and the South March Highlands, to name a few.
+As is the case across Canada, many of these greenspaces, and species that depend on them, are threatened by development, overuse and climate change.

 - 17% of terrestrial areas and inland water, and

 The science shows that we need to protect much more than 17% of our land and freshwater to restore and sustain healthy natural areas.